EricDarve/NLA/content/operator_norms.md

 # Operator and Matrix Norms

-A **matrix norm** is a function that assigns a strictly positive number to a matrix, providing a measure of its "size" or "magnitude".
+A **matrix norm** is a function that assigns a non-negative number to a matrix, providing a measure of its "size" or "magnitude".
 Norms are fundamental tools in numerical analysis for understanding the behavior of matrix operations and for quantifying errors in computations.

 ## The Operator Norm (Induced p-Norm)